 More than two decades later, it was clear that desegregation had failed in Sumter County: in 2015-2016, none of Sumter Academy's 170 students was black; and all but about 31 of the county's 1593 public school students were black.

 Racial segregation in American public schools persists today.
 A 2001 study warned that school districts across the nation — particularly in the South — were re-segregating at an alarming rate.
 The study reported that more than 70 percent of African American students attended predominately minority schools in the 1998-1999 school year — more than in the 1972-1973 school year.

 Between 2000 and 2014, the number of schools classified as "high poverty and comprised mostly of Black or Hispanic students" more than doubled, from 7009 to 15,089.
 Today, across the country, schools with at least 90 percent non-white students spend $733 less per student than schools that are 90 percent white.

 School segregation remains most deeply entrenched in the South.
 Alabama's constitution still mandates separate schools for white and black children because voters rejected repeal attempts in 2004 and 2012.
-Alabama schools remain deeply separate and unequal, with African Americans making up 94 percent of students attending Alabama's 75 failing schools in 2018 were African American.
+Alabama schools remain deeply separate and unequal: 90 percent of students attending Alabama's 75 failing schools in 2018 were African American.

 "An Opportunity for Whites and Blacks to Go to School Together"

 Sumter Academy closed in June 2017, citing falling enrollment that school representatives attributed to the anticipated opening of the new charter school.
 "The sad part about it is there's always been a need for this school in Sumter County," Sumter Academy headmaster Glenn Sanders told WTOK.
 "And now, it's not here and quite honestly, it's almost like someone died."